 - You will receive information and support to monitor the water level/pressure of your own bore(s).

 - Regular monitoring will provide you with good baseline data for assessing groundwater impacts or identifying any bore performance issues.

-- Receive reports, participate in workshops and discuss monitoring data, groundwater trends and predicted impacts of resource development specific to your local area with other landholders, government and industry.
+- Participate in workshops and discuss monitoring data, groundwater trends and predicted impacts of resource development specific to your local area with other landholders, government and industry.

 - Read about groundwater management in the Surat Basin.

 - Find out how we investigate impacts of CSG operations on existing water bores.